Accessibility

 Someone's hands using a note pad on a computer desk

-Michael Sanderson, Director, Arthur L. Entrepreneurship Centre (the Centre), was born with a neurological disorder that left him with significant physical limitations.
+Michael Sanderson, Director, Arthur L. Irving Entrepreneurship Centre (the Centre), was born with a neurological disorder that left him with significant physical limitations.
 He learned early on that to overcome his limitations, he would need to adapt and innovate.
 While his peers were doing physical part-time jobs to earn money, Michael built jobs around his capabilities and thrived.
 And, a lifelong entrepreneur was born.

 Years later, Sanderson’s own formative experience inspired him to develop Access Ability – a program that supports individuals who self-identify as living with a disability.
 The program offers individuals a chance to establish entrepreneurship as a viable and sustainable career.
 Now, in its seventeenth year, Access Ability provides a business incubator and a speaker series that deliver the guidance, knowledge, and resources entrepreneurs need to thrive.
 Since day one, the program has been led by the Centre, and since 2013, it has been funded by the Government of Canada’s Opportunities Fund for Persons with Disabilities.